What's new in Windows client deployment

 Windows Assessment and Deployment Kit (ADK)

-The Windows Assessment and Deployment Kit (Windows ADK) contains tools that can be used by IT Pros to deploy Windows.
+IT Pros can use the tools in the Windows Assessment and Deployment Kit (Windows ADK) to deploy Windows.

 Download the Windows ADK and Windows PE add-on for Windows 11 here.